 - Grippa pillow alarm

 Additional equipment that can be hired includes profiling beds and hoists.
 If you require another piece of equipment, I would highly recommend speaking to the owners of Canvas and Campfires as they are incredibly accommodating and will do what they can to best support your needs.

 For more accessibility information about the safari tent check our Canvas and Campfires accessibility section HERE.

 Canvas and Campfires are located in a beautiful spot on an eleven-acre smallholding.
-There are many animals such as badger faced sheep, orchard, chickens, wild rabbits as well as a pond with amphibia.
+There are many animals such as badger-faced sheep, orchards, chickens, and wild rabbits as well as a pond with amphibia.
 You are welcome to help the hosts feed the animals and harvest the fruit and vegetables and get involved in the general tasks of running the farm.
-There are also red kites, buzzards, sparrow hawk and garden and woodland birds flying around the site.
+There are also red kites, buzzards, sparrow hawks and garden and woodland birds flying around the site.